 The Hop Mode field specifies the hop mode for a block of UWB session, where zero means no hopping and one means hopping.

-The Preamble code field value specifies the UWB preamble code used by the UWB session.
+The Preamble code Index field value specifies the UWB preamble code used by the UWB session.
+MMS specific code information including MMRS sequence number is being delivered in SOR.
+When SHR is not used, the Preamble Code Index field can be ignored by responders.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: